 The Company sells a small percentage of our trade receivables to outside financial institutions in the normal course of business.
 These trade receivable financing agreements are accounted for as a sale of assets under the provisions of Accounting Standards Codification ("ASC") 860, Transfers and Servicing ("ASC 860").
 During the year ended September 30, 2024, the Company executed an amendment of its trade receivables financing agreement (as amended, the "Amended Agreement") with a financial institution.
 In accordance with ASC 860 this Amended Agreement is deemed a true sale, as the Company retains no rights or interest and has no obligations with respect to the trade receivables, and has no continuing involvement with the trade receivables once transferred to the financial institution.
-As part of the Amended Agreement, we receive the majority of the proceeds of the trade receivables sold to the financial institution upon sale in cash (level 1 fair value measurement) with the remaining portion of the proceeds are ultimately realized by the Company following the collection of the underlying trade receivables sold to the financial institution is responsible for any credit risk associated with the sold trade receivables sold.
-The DPP receivables are ultimately realized by the Company following the collection of the underlying trade receivables sold to the financial institution is responsible for any credit risk associated with the sold trade receivables.
+As part of the Amended Agreement, we receive the majority of the proceeds of the trade receivables sold to the financial institution upon sale in cash (level 1 fair value measurement) with the remaining portion of the proceeds held by the financial institution as a deferred purchase price ("DPP") (level 2 fair value measurement) until the collection of the trade receivables sold.
+The DPP receivables are ultimately realized by the Company following the collection of the underlying trade receivables sold to the financial institution (typically within 90 - 120 days).
+As defined in the Amended Agreement, the financial institution is responsible for any credit risk associated with the sold trade receivables.
 There is no limit on the amount of trade receivables that can be sold under the Amended Agreement; however, all trade receivables must be accepted by the financial institution prior to sale.